-"Kim", the prequel to "'97 Bonnie & Clyde".
+- "Kim", the prequel to "'97 Bonnie & Clyde" on The Slim Shady LP.
 The song isn't so much rapped as screamed between Eminem and his impression of Kim.
 It starts out innocently enough with Em watching Hailie sleep, but quickly goes south as he shoves Kim into a car and reveals he's murdered her new boyfriend and their 4-year-old son (lyrics describing this were actually left off the ''explicit'' version of the album, even though a later reference to the murder was left in; a truly explicit version called "Bitch So Wrong", which keeps the words intact, has been leaked and is still floating around online).
 It ends with him slitting her throat in the woods:

-Eminem's rage builds up so quickly and so freakishly that when his final scream of "BLEEEEED!" sounds inhuman.
+- Eminem's rage builds up so quickly and so freakishly that his final scream of "BLEEEEED!" sounds inhuman.

-"97 Bonnie And Clyde" (originally titled Just the Two of Us).
+- "97 Bonnie And Clyde" from The Slim Shady LP (originally titled Just the Two of Us).
 It's one of his most haunting songs, sung from the point of view of a father to his daughter after murdering his wife for infidelity.
 He has his little daughter help him unload the dead wife from the trunk of his car and dump her corpse in a lake.

 - While Just Don't Give A Fuck's lyrics aren't too terrifying in and of themselves, the beat to both the EP and LP versions features a loop of what sounds like a large and possibly malfunctioning industrial device throughout the entire song.